apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 hypothesis, which is usually phrased as follows, e.g., at [Alloy Wikipedia page][]:

-    ...a high proportion of bugs can be found by testing a program for all test inputs within some small scope.
+> [...] a high proportion of bugs can be found by testing a program for all test
+> inputs within some small scope.

 By following this hypothesis, we limit the space of addresses and amounts to small sets (in Python):